Youssef-22/Expense_Tracker/README.md

 ## running the app step by step

--clone the git repo using : git clone https://github.com/Youssef-22/Expense_Tracker.git -for the frontend you should start by cd /Expense_tracker/client -Install Dependencies with : npm install
+- clone the git repo using : git clone https://github.com/Youssef-22/Expense_Tracker.git
+- for the frontend you should start by cd /Expense_tracker/client
+- Install Dependencies with : npm install
--after that you can run the frontend with ng serve -moving now to the backend using cd /Expense_tracker/backend -restore the Nuget packages using dotnet restore -apply migrations using dotnet ef database update -finally start the server using dotnet run
+- after that you can run the frontend with ng serve
+- moving now to the backend using cd /Expense_tracker/backend
+- restore the Nuget packages using dotnet restore
+- apply migrations using dotnet ef database update
+- finally start the server using dotnet run

 ## Limitations

--No Authentication: Currently, no user authentication is implemented.
+- No Authentication: Currently, no user authentication is implemented.

 ## Future Improvements
--Adding authentication and user management.
+- Adding authentication and user management.
--Implementing advanced filtering and analytics for expenses.
+- Implementing advanced filtering and analytics for expenses.